g-merrill/making-a-flask-react-app-from-scratch/README.md

 …
 ```
-* Remember to have server running via the 'flask run' command
+* Remember to have your server running via the 'flask run' command

+x) In Postman, change the request method to GET

+x) type '/api/items' in the address bar
-* Now in Postman, the '/api/items' get request should show the data you entered!
+* should show the JSON data you entered!

 61) Git commit, push, and wait for Heroku to rebuild/redeploy

 62) Navigate to your deployed url + '/api/items'

-* And you should see:
+* You should also see the JSON data you entered in Postman!
+* __Note:__ If you want to reset your database via the command line, type :
 ```
-{
-	items: [ ]
-}
+$ flask reset_items
+$ flask run
 ```
-* Back in Heroku, you may need to add a SECRET_KEY as another config var, you can make it any random string that you would like (I am unsure if this is actually needed or not, since my other flask/react apps haven't needed one)
-* __Note:__ If you want to reset on the local server side, type 'flask reset_items' and then 'flask run'

 ## Set Up React Frontend
 * You should be all set up to build out the React frontend now!